Skip to content

 Application Portfolio Rationalization, Modernization, and Migration

-Point of View by Jaswant Singh and Naresh Nayar
+By Jaswant Singh and Naresh Nayar

 Organizations are under increasing pressure to reduce IT costs, enhance agility, and deliver business value faster.
 Yet many enterprises struggle with the “obsolescence tax”, spending up to 80% of their resources on fragmented application landscapes composed of legacy systems and redundant solutions that constrain innovation and increase operational risk.